Pascalmh/webSPELL-facebook-connect/README.md

 - Add the row "fbID VARCHAR(255)" to your PREFIX_user table
 - Open login.php and search for `YOUR_APP_ID` and `YOUR_APP_SECRET` fill in the information from your [Facebook App](https://developers.facebook.com/apps)

+## Customization

+You might want to add an [Facebook Login Buttons](https://developers.facebook.com/docs/facebook-login/checklist/#brandedlogin) into your templates/login.html